-Before entering the business market in Singapore, there are a number of factors to take into account including culture, politics and business etiquette.
+Before entering the business market in Singapore, there are a number of factors to consider including culture, politics and business etiquette.

 You can start by taking a look at the extensive information about doing business in Singapore on the Austrade website.

 The Singapore Government is working towards transforming Singapore from an investment-driven economy to an innovation-driven economy.
-Singapore has a growing reputation as Southeast Asia’s premier startup launch pad and is home to one of Australia Unlimited’s Landing Pads.
+Singapore has a growing reputation as Southeast Asia’s premier startup launch pad and is home to an Australian Landing Pad.
 Its business and innovation-focused environment is home to around 3,600 tech startups.
 More information can be found on the Department of Foreign Affairs and Trade (DFAT) website.

 - Singapore-Australia Free Trade Agreement